 excess burden: The reduction that would occur in overall disease burden if all groups had the same rate of burden as the least burdened group.

 external cause: The environmental event, circumstance or condition that causes injury, poisoning and other adverse effects (for example, road traffic accident).

 fatal burden: The burden from dying prematurely as measured by years of life lost.
 Often used synonymously with years of life lost, and also referred to as ‘life lost’.

-health-adjusted life expectancy (HALE): The number of healthy years a person of a particular age can expect to live.
+life expectancy: The number of years a person of a particular age can expect to live.

 morbidity: Ill health in an individual, and levels of ill health in a population or group.